TuronLab/WinterParalympicGamesReporter/README.md

 all categories, structured the data into a JSON file, and used this functionality to generate a collection of Markdown files containing summaries and reports for each athlete.

-I am aware that, even though this multi-agent system retrieves information from the internet, its outputs may still contain inaccuracies or hallucinations, so the results should be interpreted with appropriate caution.
-Additionally, this project was developed and deployed within just a few hours, so there is significant room for improvement and further refinement.
+While the system can retrieve information from the internet, its outputs may still contain inaccuracies or hallucinations.
+The results should be interpreted with caution, and manual verification is recommended—made easier by the inclusion of references in each report.
+This project was developed and deployed in just a few hours, leaving room for future improvements and refinements.

 </details>